 Where do you start?

 Free conversational marketing tools are included in the HubSpot CRM – like live chat and a chatbot builder.
 There’s also a Facebook messenger integration to build your multi-channel conversation strategy.

-If you’re interested in learning more about how conversational marketing and chatbots work through HubSpot, join our virtual HubSpot User Group on 5th August.
+If you’re interested in learning more about how conversational marketing and chatbots work through HubSpot, watch our virtual HubSpot User Group on chatbots and conversational marketing.